 Included in this group are photosynthetically active radiation (PAR) light level meters designed specifically to measure PAR in the 400-700nm color range which is essential for plant photosynthesis.

 Sun seeker/identifier apps — A sun identification app will give you a 3D view of the sun’s solar path across your property, together with data-like rise and set times and solar direction for each daylight hour.
 It can be a good planning tool, especially if you’re installing a new garden or reworking one after a major renovation.

 Wind speed gauges — If you think the breeze whistling through your side yard is moving at a pretty fast clip, maybe fast enough to dry out your prized roses, you can find out for sure using a handheld wind gauge that will also give you wind temperature and direction.
-Wait a few months, and the right unit will provide you with wind chill readings, too.
+Wait a few months, and the right unit will also provide you with wind chill readings.

 If you’ve ever seen a tiny whirlwind of dead leaves spring up in a doorway, or scour a gutter of dirt and grit, you know the vagaries of weather can be small, but surprisingly powerful, and efficient.
-Understanding how they work in your landscape can help you make the most of your gardening story by developing a plot that’s worthy of your time and effort.
+Understanding how microclimates work in your landscape can help you make the most of your gardening story by developing a plot that’s worthy of your time and effort.
 (Read next: Turning Turf into a Wildlife Garden)